 Kona Cafe is loacated on the second floor of Disney’s Polynesian Village Resort adjacent to the Kona Island Sushi Bar and ‘Ohana.

 We started with the Vegetable Nigiri ($16) on the sushi menu.

-This is the Vegetable Bowl ($21) filled with glass noodles in a jasmine broth.
+The lunch menu at Kona has a section titled “Dashi Bowls.”
+There you’ll find the Vegetable Dashi Bowl ($21 – lunch menu only) filled with glass noodles in a jasmine broth.
 Ask for a side of soy sauce as the broth doesn’t have much oomph to it when omitting the fish flakes.
 The noodles are topped with shredded carrots, umami tomatoes, diced pineapple, green onion and pineapple tofu.

 Each mini dessert cup is $5 and this version comes with a pineapple compote in the very bottom.

 These shooters aren’t even close to half the size of the former dessert and are slightly more than half the price.
 Even with the new entree, these desserts have stayed the same since that change a few years back.
 You can also get these at Kona Island sushi and coffee bar (right outside Kona Cafe) to go, at lunch and dinner hours, which I love to do during race weekends and bring back to the hotel for a snack anytime.
 Those are slightly larger servings too, in my opinion, unless they’ve downsized those too.

 Let me know if you try this new dinner entree, and what you think!